Kirk Rueter: Scouting report

 Rueter was primarily a control and changeup pitcher.
 His fastball rarely hit 90 mph.
 He threw changeups, fastballs, sinkers, curveballs, cut fastballs, and sliders.
 He also was an exceptional fielder, ranking highly in defensive metrics throughout his career.
 He posted a career .988 fielding percentage with only seven errors in 581 total chances covering 1918 innings.

 Some credited the effects of the QuesTec umpiring system to his decline, because Rueter's success came mostly from being able to "paint the corners" of the strike zone and the system effectively took that ability away from him because it encouraged umpires to call a tighter strike zone.
 Rueter was never a strikeout pitcher; he struck out more than a hundred batters in a season only twice in his career.
 Former teammate Rich Aurilia said, "He was very, very capable of winning with his stuff because he had confidence in what he could do.
 He always pitched to what his strengths were."

 Personal life

-Rueter and his wife Karla have two daughters, and live in Nashville, Illinois.
+Rueter and his wife Karla have two daughters, and they live in Nashville, Illinois.
 His property includes a large, separate building known as "The Shed", which contains a theater and game room, and houses many pieces of sports memorabilia collected by Rueter during his career.

 Although Rueter never attended the University of North Carolina, he is a fan of Tar Heels basketball.
-He also serves as an MLB coach at the Gaetti Sports Academy, in Centralia, Illinois.
+He also serves as an MLB coach at the Gary Gaetti Sports Academy, in Centralia, Illinois.
+He previously was the pitching coach at McKendree University.